What’s the Difference Between a Food Allergy or Sensitivity?

 What Can You Do? * Work with a Nutritionist

 Food Allergy is the most common word that we are familiar with.
-However, many people have a food sensitivity.
+However, many people have food sensitivities.
 Food sensitivity may even escalate to an allergy because it is simply not recognized.
-Did you know that when you have a headache, a skin rash, or a stomach ache, it may be an initial sensitivity to various food?
+Did you know that when you have a headache, a skin rash, or a stomach ache, it may be an initial sensitivity to various foods?

 Food Allergy or Sensitivity?